 On the Microsoft 365 E5 Trial page, choose to receive a text or a call, enter your phone number, then click Text me or Call me.
 Perform the verification.

 On the Confirm your order page, click Try now.

 On the Order receipt page, click Continue.

-If you completed Phase 3 of the Office 365 dev/test environment, repeat steps 8 and 9 of the previous procedure for all of your other accounts (User 2, User 3, User 4, and User 5).
+Next, repeat steps 8 through 11 of the previous procedure for all of your other accounts (User 2, User 3, User 4, and User 5).

 Your test environment now has:

-- All your appropriate user accounts (either just the global administrator or all five user accounts) are enabled to use Office 365 E5 and EMS E5.
+- All your appropriate user accounts (either just the global administrator or all five user accounts) are enabled to use Microsoft 365 E5.

 In this phase, you create a standalone computer running Windows 10 Enterprise as either a physical computer, a virtual machine, or an Azure virtual machine.